BartekSTRX/bartekstrx.github.io/_posts/2022-08-10-fragmentation.md

 ## Page Split
 Let's consider the following example.
 We have an index on a column of type int.
 The physical order and the logical order of pages are the same, so fragmentation is 0%.
 All data pages are filled with entries, therefore page fullness is 100%.

 Since this is a nonclustered index, entries in leaf pages contain addresses of nodes in the clustered index.
-For clarity, only some nodes of the index tree are shown.
+For readability, only some nodes of the index tree are shown.
 ![Index before a page split](/assets/images/2022-08-10/page-split1.png)